alexandresoliveira/launches/apps/mf-launches/README.md

 * Typescript
 * React

-# Frontend Launches
+# Backend/Frontend Launches

-Create a frontend UI that displays a list of all satellite launches.
+Create a frontend UI that displays a list of all rockets launches.
 You can fetch the launch data at the endpoint that you will create in the backend project.

+* Backend: Create the Rocket entity an the relantionships with the Launch entity and the Endpoint to query a Launch by the rocket name
-* Add ability for a user to search by satellite name
+* Frontend: Add ability for a user to search by rockets name
-* Bonus: add a date filter to allow users to select a date and only show satellites launched after that date
+* Bonus: add a date filter to allow users to select a date and only show rocketss launched after that date
 * Bonus: add a checkbox to allow users to select only successful launches
 * Bonus(advanced): demonstrate a e2e test
 * Bonus(advanced): Create a unit test